- ASMP Colorado

 - Newsletter Sign-Up

-ASMP’s Find A Photographer is one of our most significant member benefits, and many General and Associate Plus Members find it a valuable piece of their broader marketing strategy.
+ASMP’s Find A Photographer is one of our most significant member benefits, and many Professional Members find it a valuable piece of their broader marketing strategy.

 Improvements to the search functionality of FAP were made in June 2009, increasing the value of the resource to potential clients.
 In line with those changes, there are several things you can do to ensure you’re getting the most from FAP.